hirosystems/ordhook/README.md

     }
 }

-// Get any transaction including a STX lock operation
+// Get any transaction, including an STX lock operation
 // Coming soon
 {
     "if_this": {